 NOTICE: Due to Covid 19 there will be additional precautions in place for I am personally high risk and my daughter works as a Vascular Sonographer and works around very high-risk people.
-Neither I nor my daughter will be taking the COVID vaccine due to our health risks and dr recommendations so Visits will take place outside with all parties wearing a mask, limit on number of people.
+Though we have taken the COVID vaccine due to our health risks and dr recommendations so Visits will take place outside with all parties wearing a mask, limit on number of people.
 PICK UP: Limit of two family members and both must be wearing a mask. pick-up will take place outside the sire and the dam, of course, will be viewable.
-No exceptions I have to do this Visits to Eric's home may be different this you will discuss with him if your pup will be coming from him.
+No exceptions

 NOTE: PLEASE CONTACT US FOR UPCOMING PLANNED breedings AND EXPECTED LITTERS we only have a couple of litters per year.
 We can gladly provide you with References of those who have worked with us and have our dogs if you would like.